zazuko/barnard59/packages/cli/README.md

 barnard59 can be easily extended by providing additional functionality as plugin.
 We also work on user interfaces, so you do not have to write your pipelines in Turtle/RDF.

+We provide a list of all operations supported by barnard59 in our [primer](https://github.com/zazuko/barnard59/wiki/primer) in the wiki.

 ## Concept

 barnard59 runs pipelines which are described in RDF in the [pipeline](https://pipeline.described.at/) and [code](https://code.described.at/) ontology.